 Verbs are doing words.
 They tell you what is going on.
 We say

-Adjectives modify nouns by telling you what kind it is, how many and which is the one being talked about.
+Adjectives modify nouns.
+They tell you what kind it is, how many there are and which one is being talked about.

 Adverbs do the same job for verbs.